 Our ‘music for all’ policy allows every pupil in Years 7 and 8 to enjoy free lessons on a range of orchestral instruments, with all achieving Grade 1 by the end of Year 8.
 Upon joining the College in Year 7, the boys are all immediately entered into our Lower School Orchestra.
 Some play in their first concert just weeks after picking up an instrument!
 The entire College community also enjoy regular music-making opportunities with the annual Battle of the Bands and House Singing competitions.

-The College appoints Music Captains, known as the first ‘octave’ appointed in early 2014.
+The College appoints Music Captains, known as the first ‘octave’.
 The captains play a leading role in the musical life of Shiplake, helping to organise events and coordinate the various ensembles which take part.

-There are a wide variety of co-curricular ensembles on offer; ranging from the auditioned Chamber Choir to the fully inclusive Rock Choir and from the selective Soul Band to the comprehensive Lower School Orchestra.
+There is a wide variety of co-curricular ensembles on offer; ranging from the auditioned Camerata Choir to the fully inclusive Shiplake Chorus and from the selective Soul Band to the comprehensive Lower School Orchestra and Ukelele Orchestra.
 Music also plays a leading role in Assemblies and Chapel services throughout the year and all students take part in weekly Hymn Practice which is often led by the Headmaster.

 All groups take advantage of regular opportunities to perform in high profile events dotted across the College calendar.
 Prestigious concerts and gigs take place throughout the year both within College and externally, often in collaboration with neighbouring schools.

 Professional musicians frequently visit the College offering demonstrations and master-classes, while students are often taken on trips to concerts in the local area and in London.
 Many pupils also take individual instrumental and vocal lessons from our dedicated team of peripatetic musicians; DJ lessons were recently introduced which have been very popular.